joachim-n/dorgpatch/README.md

 Optional, to support also creating an interdiff file, one of:
- - The most recent patch corresponds to a commit on the feature branch whose subject is of the form 'patch COMMENT-NUMBER', the number of the comment the patch was posted on.
+ - The most recent patch corresponds to a commit on the feature branch whose subject is of the format 'patch 42', where 42 is the number of the comment the patch was posted on.
+(You may of course have any number of commits between this commit and the tip of the feature branch.)
  - The most recent patch file is in the current folder, and the filename contains both the issue number and the number of the comment it was posted on.